codedx/codedx-kubernetes/setup/core/docs/config/backup-restore.md

 ## Restoring Code Dx

-The steps for restoring a Code Dx instance from a backup appear below.
-Depending on how you have Velero configured, you will need to accomplish 2-3 steps.
+Below are the steps for a full restore of a Code Dx instance from a backup.
+When using Velero's Restic integration, you can skip Step 2 and Step 4.

 ### Step 1: Restore Cluster State and Volume Data